 Published Family Histories - Many family histories are published and on shelves in libraries and archives.
 Others are online!!!
 The reliability of every authored family history should be scrutinized.
 Still, these histories can be used as evidence in conjunction with additional records.

-County Histories - If your ancestor was a first settler, a prominent individual in an area, or related to them, then their birth date might be included a county history.
-Mistakes happen regularly in these books, but again, the information can support a collection of additional records.
+County Histories - If your ancestor was a first settler, a prominent individual in an area, or related to them, then their birth date might be included in a county history.
+Mistakes happen regularly in these books, but the information can again support a collection of additional records.

 The Most Challenging Genealogy Records for Birth Dates